challsted/dotfiles/mutt/README.md

 * `shred -xu ~/git/dotfiles/mutt/passwords` because gpg made a file called passwords.gpg
 * Where passwords are requested insert this:
   * `"gpg -d ~/git/dotfiles/mutt/password.gpg | awk '/GMail:/ {print $2}'"`

+# Patches that will need to be added/I plan on adding
+* planned - sidebar
+* planned - trash folder

+#Issues
+* Color scheme is not working?
+Not sure where im supposed to see it at still